-Okay, let’s broaden our minds – imagine if the original Star Wars trilogy was a single, regular film – a single, magnificent film.
+Okay, let’s broaden our minds – imagine if the original Star Wars trilogy was a single, regular film.
+A single, magnificent film.
 Then take the best bit – the middle stretch – and make that an entire movie on its own.
 Except that now it’s a whole film, you can expand what would have been an hour into twice that amount.
 You can stretch out (with your feelings if you prefer, but that’s not a priority) and explore the best worlds the series had to offer, like the huge snow planet of Hoth, the beautifully murky swamp of Dagobah or the beautiful aerial trap of Bespin.
 You don’t even have to waste time establishing plot or initial character because you already did that in the first film.
 Here you can go deeper, broader and oh yes, darker.
-You can do things you couldn’t have dreamed of in the first film- nightmarish dream sequences, a wickedly mean streak of humour and one major shocker of an ending.
-Oh yes, forget a big, big action sequence to wrap things up, for now you can have your big, big set-piece near the start of the film if you like, and what would have been your end-of-Act 2 cliffhanger can now be the ending.
+You can do things you couldn’t have considered in the first film- nightmarish dream sequences, a wickedly mean streak of humour and one major shocker of an ending.
+Oh yes, you can forget a big, big action sequence to wrap things up, for now you can have your big, big set-piece near the start of the film if you like, and what would have been your end-of-Act 2 cliffhanger can now be the ending.
 The ending!!!
-Oh yes, The Empire Strikes Back is so phenomenally excellent it leaves the first Star Wars whimpering hopelessly in its shadow – the script is funnier, the drama more emotional, the direction far more confident and sweeping (take note, George – you can write stories but you can’t direct them) – every move is so expertly played that it more or less represents the Star Wars universe at its apex.
+Oh yes, The Empire Strikes Back is so phenomenally excellent it improves on Star Wars on virtually every level – the script is funnier, the drama more emotional, the direction far more confident and sweeping…..every move is so expertly played that it more or less represents the Star Wars universe at its apex.

 PS: I must give an honourable mention to Return of the Jedi, for no third chapter has ever been given so much unfair criticism/begrudging love.
 It might be my 16th favourite film.